bigmlcom/bigmler/docs/index.rst

 will build a source with your entire file contents, create the corresponding dataset and split it in two: a test dataset with 20% of instances and a training dataset with the remaining 80%.
 Then, a model will be created based on the training set data and evaluated using the test set.
+By default, split is deterministic, so that every time you issue the same command will get the same split datasets.
+If you want to generate different splits from a unique dataset you can set the ``--seed`` option to a different string in every call.

+    bigmler --train data/iris.csv --test-split 0.2 --name iris \
+            --seed my_random_string_382734627364 --evaluate

 Fitering Sources
 ----------------